KrakenVVagon/thedebugginator/README.md

 # thedebugginator

-thedebugginator is an event degredation detector that uses an autoencoder to detect anomlies inside telemetry events.
+thedebugginator is a module to create deep learning models for anomaly detection.

+Currently supports:
+- autoencoders

 ## Project tree